 EISF Executive Director – Lisa Reilly

-Lisa Reilly joined the European Interagency Security Forum (EISF) in 2011 as Executive Coordinator.
-With the EISF’s recent expansion, Lisa has now assumed the newly created role of Executive Director.
-She has over 16 years experience in the development and humanitarian response sector, working overseas in a variety of programme management roles in both Africa and Asia.
+Lisa Reilly, Executive Director, has worked with the European Interagency Security Forum (EISF) since 2011.
+She has over 16 years’ experience in the development and humanitarian response sector, working overseas in a variety of programme management roles in both Africa and Asia.
 Returning to the UK in 2009 Lisa took up a position with RedR as Security Trainer developing and implementing personal security and security management courses, as well as undertaking a number of short-term consultancy projects backstopping and evaluating humanitarian response programmes.

 Starting as an engineer, Lisa’s security knowledge comes from implementing programmes in various conflict and post-conflict countries, subsequently enhanced through working with a variety of sector experts and on a number of research projects since her return to the UK.